MisterHims/DnD5e-WildShape-Macro/README.md

     }
    ```

+2. Subsequently, you can check in the Midi-QOL configurations if the checkbox "Auto apply item effects to target" and "Add macro to call on use" has been checked.

+3. Get the Wild Shape 'item' from the SRD Compendium "Class Features" and import it to your item list.

+4. Access the details tab of that item and in the "Feature Attack" section, select the "Utility" or "Other" Action Type to display the "On use macro" field.
+Then add "WildShape Macro" without the quotes in this field.

+5. Then let's take the "WildShape Macro" previously added to Foundry VTT, also accessible from the collection [WildShape Macro](<https://github.com/MisterHims/DnD5e-WildShape/blob/0.1.2-alpha/macros/WildShape.js>).

 6. Change the ID in line 5 to the ID of the main actor.

 7. Replace the ID in line 10 with the ID of the actor whose shape you want to adopt.